 Riverside Health System's Child Development & Learning Center is available to those in our community needing back up care.
-Parents and Guardians of children ages 6 weeks to 8 years old may use the center's back up care services while receiving outpatient or inpatient services, as well as receiving medical and related care in a hospital-affiliated extended care Riverside facility.
-In addition, those attending classes through our School of Health Careers and contracted employees are also eligible.
-The Child Development &Learning Center is located in the Oyster Point area of Newport News.
-Please call (757) 594-3300 for more information on fees and availability.
+Parents and guardians of children ages 6 weeks to 8 years old may use the center's back up care services while receiving outpatient or inpatient services, as well as receiving medical and related care in a hospital-affiliated extended care Riverside facility.
+In addition, those attending classes through our College of Health Careers and contracted employees are also eligible.
+The Child Development & Learning Center is located in the Oyster Point area of Newport News.
+Please call 757-594-3300 for more information on fees and availability.

 Coordinating Your Care with Care Management

 The Care Management department works with patients and families to coordinate their care from illness to wellness.
 Care Coordinators help patients and family members develop a discharge plan based on the patient's functional, physical, medical, psychosocial, emotional, cultural and spiritual needs.
-You can contact Care Management at (757) 594-2063 Monday through Friday from 8:00 a.m. to 4:30 p.m.
-During evening and weekend hours, call the Hospital operator and ask to page the on-call Care Coordinator.
+You can contact Care Management at 757-594-2063 Monday through Friday from 8 a.m. to 4:30 p.m.
+During evening and weekend hours, call 757-594-2000 and ask to page the on-call care coordinator.

 If someone sends you flowers or balloons during your hospital stay, the florist or their delivery service will bring them to you.
 If the flowers arrive after you go home, we'll ask the florist to deliver to your home instead.

 If you or your family members are hearing impaired, we can provide telecommunication devices and certified sign language interpreters.
 Hearing amplifiers, TDDYs, volume controls on pay phones and patient phones, and closed captioning on patient televisions are all available.
 We can also provide nationally certified sign language interpreters through our DeafTalk service.
 Please notify your nurse if you need any of these services.